omnitool-ai/omnitool/README.md

 ## Why Omnitool?

 With thousands of preprints and countless "AI tools" released each week, it is incredibly challenging to stay on top of the rapidly evolving AI ecosystem, to separate hype and facts and to extract durable long term skills and learning.
-PapersWithCode and Github repositories attached to ArxIV papers provide ability to hands-on validate and apply the latest discoveries, but the fragile nature of the Python ecosystem and often steep hardware requirments dramatically limits accessibility.
+PapersWithCode and GitHub repositories attached to arXiv papers provide ability to hands-on validate and apply the latest discoveries, but the fragile nature of the Python ecosystem and often steep hardware requirments dramatically limits accessibility.
 Likewise implementing and testing cloud based models requires delving deep into API documentation and wrestling with connecting code.

 We believe that is a serious problem.
 AI may represent the first large scale technological disruption unbounded by logistical challenges, scaling along existing wires, API infastructure and app delivery platforms.
 Meanwhile, market pressure to adopt AI is felt by many businesses and teams.

 Without educated decision makers and technical experts,  businesses and public organisations alike are at high risk of falling for hype and magical narratives and expensive misadventures.